 But, in the lazy and even crazy days of summer, how does staying fit meld into summer fun?

-Says Brian Vahjen, NASM Master Trainer and Senior Program Advisor, American Fitness, Spring, 2019, “I…encourage people to get outside to hike, bike, run and kayak.
+Says Brian Vahjen, NASM Master Trainer and Senior Program Advisor, American Fitness, Spring, 2019, “I…encourage people to get outside to hike, bike, run, and kayak.
 I like to find cardio people enjoy.”

-So, jump in, cool off, run in place, and jump, dance, twist and swim in the water for a great aerobic and toning session.
+Do you know that a water workout is one of the most effective women over 50 can do?
+While using the resistance of water to build muscle and burn calories in a low-impact manner, you’re strengthening bones and your heart.
+So, jump in, cool off, run in place, and jump, dance, twist, and swim in the water for a great aerobic and toning session.
 Even treading water in the pool or lake is a good workout.
 And, it’s all at your pace!